adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 blitz_games = blitz_games[abs(blitz_games['WhiteElo'] - blitz_games['BlackElo']) < 200]
 ```

-After clearing out the games with a wide rating differential, there are 11,562 games remaining in this dataset.
+After clearing out the games with a wide rating difference, there are 11,562 games remaining in this dataset.

-Now, I will look at the relationship between Opening Knowledge and player rating.
+Next, to get a better understanding of the number of Book Moves featured in the dataset, a simple distribution of the counts will suffice.

 ```python
 agg = blitz_games.groupby(['OpeningMoves']).agg(['count'])